-- A student may drop a course by logging into My Tabor and submitting the Course drop/add form to the Academic Advisor & Assistant Registrar for approval. - A student may drop a course until 11:59 pm CST the day before it meets.
-Once the class begins meeting, the student may withdraw from the course. - For onsite courses, a student may withdraw from a course until 11:59 pm CST of the second class meeting.
-For online courses, by 11:59 pm CST through the 7th day.
-Withdraws are completed by submitting a Course drop/add form to the Academic Advisor & Assistant Registrar (fees and tuition apply as outlined in the Financial Information section). - If a student withdraws after the second class session they will receive a WP if doing passing work, or a WF if doing failing work. - If a student registers for a course and does not attend within the first two class sessions for onsite courses or 7th class day for online courses, the student will be withdrawn from the course with no grade, but the Student's account will be assessed according to the Refund Policy in the Financial Information section. - In the event of deployment, active duty military personnel may request to be withdrawn from a course and/or program up to 30 days post deployment date with no penalties, and may reenter their program at any time without penalty.
+- A student may drop a course by logging into My Tabor and submitting the Course drop/add form to the Academic and Student Services Coordinator for approval. - A student may drop a course until 11:59 pm CST the day before it meets.
+Once the class begins meeting, the student may withdraw from the course. - A student may withdraw from an online course until 11:59 pm CST through the 7th day.
+Withdraws are completed by submitting a Course drop/add form to the Academic and Student Services Coordinator (fees and tuition apply as outlined in the Financial Information section). - If a student withdraws after the second class session they will receive a WP if doing passing work, or a WF if doing failing work. - If a student registers for a course and does not attend within the 7th class day for online courses, the student will be withdrawn from the course with no grade, but the student's account will be assessed according to the Refund Policy in the Financial Information section. - In the event of deployment, active duty military personnel may request to be withdrawn from a course and/or program up to 30 days post deployment date with no penalties, and may reenter their program at any time without penalty.